FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

     validate_fraction(bytes[21], 64, "Maximum payload fraction")?;
     validate_fraction(bytes[21], 32, "Minimum payload fraction")?;
     validate_fraction(bytes[21], 32, "Leaf fraction")?;
-    // we'll use our helper from the `crate` to try and parse
-    // these 4 bytes as the change counter.
-If that fails, we
-    // put the message inside of our `Error` using the `map_err`
-    // method on `Result`.
-This allows us to again use the
-    // ? to short circuit if it fails let change_counter = crate::try_parse_u32(&bytes[24..28])
+    let change_counter = crate::try_parse_u32(&bytes[24..28])
     	.map_err(|msg| Error::InvalidChangeCounter(msg))?;
    // since parsing a u32 would indicate a much larger error